Learning Beyond the Classroom

 “Students whole heartedly engage in a very wide range of extra curricular opportunities” – Ofsted 2018

 A wide and varied programme of extra curricular activities is central to our ethos of developing the whole person, inspiring students, and helping every student to achieve their potential.
 Students are encouraged to express themselves through sport, music, drama, technology and outdoor pursuits.
 Click here for sport fixtures, clubs and results.
+Please see below for details of current extra-curricular activities.

 Our outstanding facilities, including an impressive sports hall, state of the art gym, pump track, dojo and astroturf pitch, as well as specialist drama studios and individual music practice rooms, encourage students to develop skills across a variety of different areas.
 Various productions in drama, concerts in music and frequent fixtures in sport are magnificent opportunities for our students and community to celebrate and enjoy their skills.